https://wp.calmatters.digitaldemocracy.org/wp-content/uploads/sites/2/2024/01/Fresno-3560-CM.jpg

 Bio

-Dr. Joaquin Arambula, 47, is an emergency room physician from the San Joaquin Valley.
+Dr. Joaquin Arambula, 48, is an emergency room physician from the San Joaquin Valley, who has filed to run for a Fresno City Council seat in 2026.
+Assembly Speaker Robert Rivas removed him from the Assembly’s health committee after Arambula discussed challenging Rivas for the leadership seat.
 Arambula is the son of former Assemblyman Juan Arambula.
 He led California’s efforts to expand Medi-Cal access regardless of immigration status.
 Arambala attended Bowdoin College in Maine and the University of Minnesota Medical School.
 Arambula and his wife have three daughters.
-In 2019, a Fresno County jury acquitted him of misdemeanor child endangerment.

 Leader Badges